 Changes in GST Rules for Businesses

 An update to the e-invoicing process for businesses has been announced by the Goods and Services Tax Network (GSTN).
-W.e.f April 1, 2025 the assesses with an annual aggregate turnover (AATO) of Rs 10 crore or more than that shall now be obligated to upload e-invoices to the Invoice Registration Portal (IRP) within 30 days from the date of invoice issuance.
+W.e.f April 1, 2025 the assessees with an annual aggregate turnover (AATO) of Rs 10 crore or more than that shall now be obligated to upload e-invoices to the Invoice Registration Portal (IRP) within 30 days from the date of invoice issuance.

 Earlier, On businesses with an AATO of Rs 100 crore or exceeds, this 30 days requirement is applicable.
 Starting in April 2025 the same regulation shall extend to a larger group of taxpayers, along with those that have the smaller businesses.
-The same shall be applied to the people having an Aggregate Annual Turnover (AATO) of more than Rs 10 crore, which results in a larger group of GST assesses being affected.
+The same shall be applied to the people having an Aggregate Annual Turnover (AATO) of more than Rs 10 crore, which results in a larger group of GST assessees being affected.

 As per the GST norms the suppliers and sellers having a designated annual aggregate turnover (AATO) should make an electronic invoice (e-invoice) and after that on the IRP portal for the buyer to use for input tax credit.
 An invoice reference number (IRN) and a QR code will be generated on uploading the invoice.